rosariorussell/Tasky/README.md

 # Tasky - Productivity app

-### Created by Russell Rosario, Daniel Garces, and Adrian Fernandez

-#### Project #2 for University of Miami's Full Stack Web Developer bootcamp
+#### Project #2 for University of Miami's Full Stack Web Developer bootcamp completed in 1 week

 ##### This repository is for the backend ONLY.
 Backend API fully functional at https://agile-taiga-82794.herokuapp.com/